tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

  https://login.microsoftonline.com/organizations/v2.0/adminconsent?client_id=3cd27a72-a19e-4945-9715-fc24d940428f&redirect_uri=https://umzug.audriga.com/SMESwitchWebApp/oauth_complete.jsp&scope=https://outlook.office.com/.default

 - Accept the App "audriga CloudMovr migration"
-- You will be redirected to an audriga page, which you can close without requiring additional interaction.
+- You will be redirected to an audriga page, which you can close - it does not require additional interaction.

 > **Note**<br>
 > The audriga application is created under the "Enterprise application" tab in the AzureAD console.